How to Open a Slot Machine Business in Illinois

 Personnel Needed for Your Illinois Slot Machine Business

 Hire personnel carefully as they’re critical to your success.
-One absolutely key position is that of the video gaming manager, whom you’ll need to name in the course of filling out your license application.
-He or she will work with your TO, take care of license renewals and may well also be in charge of promotions, customer engagement, social media, and marketing.
+One absolutely key position is that of the video gaming manager, whom you’ll need to name in the course of completing your license application.
+He or she will work with your TO, take care of license renewals and may also be in charge of promotions, customer engagement, social media, and marketing.

-When choosing and training staff members, bear in mind that they’ll need to card potential customers since gambling is strictly for customers who are 21 or older.
-They should know what to do and who to call if a slot machine malfunctions or there’s a problem with a cash out voucher.
-They should have a general familiarity with the slot machine industry and the outside people you work with and be absolutely discrete when dealing with patrons’ financial matters.
+When choosing and training staff members, bear in mind that they will need to check IDs of potential customers since gambling is strictly for customers who are 21 or older.
+They should know what to do and who to call if a slot machine malfunctions or if there is a problem with a cash out voucher.
+They should have a general familiarity with the slot machine industry and the outside people you work with, and be absolutely discrete when dealing with patrons’ financial matters.

 How long does it take to open your slot business?

-You can prevent delays by working with your TO to make sure all paperwork is completed properly, making sure all necessary licenses (like the on-premises liquor license, for example) are current, getting all the necessary signage posted, and promptly paying the IGB licensing fees and any additional required Municipal charges.
+You can prevent delays by working with your chosen Terminal Operator to make sure that all steps are handled properly and in a timely manner.
+This includes completing all paperwork for the necessary licenses, getting all the necessary signage posted, and promptly paying the IGB licensing fees and any additional required Municipal fees.

 call us at 312.455.0844